annotation/text-fabric/README.md

 In order to work with Text-Fabric, you need a dataset to operate on.
 Here is a
 [collection of datasets and additional modules](https://Dans-labs.github.io/text-fabric-data/) ready to be used in text-fabric.
-The link points to the data documentation, and from there you find the github repo where the data resides.
+The link points to the data documentation, and from there you find the GitHub repo where the data resides.

 ---